9 Best Restaurants in Side Trips from Buenos Aires, Argentina

 Restaurant Details

-A single large restaurant with a large patio that's perfect for outdoor dining with lively folk music.
-The primary menu includes well-prepared pastas, local fish and meats, but there are separate menu pages for pizza, East Asian, and burgers, all of which they take seriously.
+At this single large restaurant with a large patio that's perfect for outdoor dining and with lively folk music, the primary menu includes well-prepared pastas, local fish, and meats.
+There are separate menu pages for pizza, East Asian, and burgers, all of which they take seriously.
 The fresh pasta is especially good, maybe because the couple who own the restaurant are from Italy.
 The children's menu covers a lot of bases, but it's a little pricey.

 This parrilla is so popular that it starts serving dinner at 6 pm—teatime by Argentine custom.
 The local beef isn't quite up to Buenos Aires standards, but La Rueda's perfectly cooked bife de chorizo is one of the best in town.
 Locally caught surubí is another house specialty, but skip the traditional Roquefort sauce, which overwhelms the fish's flavor.
 The surroundings stay true to the restaurant's rustic roots: hefty tree trunks hold up the bamboo-lined roof, and the walls are adorned by a curious wooden frieze carved by a local artist.